Frigate Bay to the South Peninsula

-When you're not busy sunbathing or snorkeling along the beach, there are plenty of beach bars nearby.
+When you're not busy sunbathing or swimming along the beach, there are plenty of beach bars nearby.
 You may stop to enjoy a drink or satisfy your palate with some tasty St. Kitts dishes.
-Needless to say, you get everything you're looking for in one place on this phenomenal Frigate Bay Beach and we're overjoyed to be the only hotel on the Caribbean beach in Frigate Bay.
+Needless to say, you get everything you're looking for in one place on phenomenal South Frigate Bay Beach and we're overjoyed to be the only hotel on the Caribbean beach in Frigate Bay.

 South Frigate Bay Beach (The Caribbean Beach)